-For the year ended December 31, 2021, contingent consideration had a fair value of \$1.7 million and is recorded in Contingent Considerations Current in the Consolidated Balance Sheets.
-The change in fair value in the Consolidated Statement of Operations and Comprehensive Income for the years ended December 31, 2021, 2020 and 2019 was an unrealized loss of \$0.1 million, an unrealized gain of \$0.9 million and an unrealized gain of \$1.1 million, respectively.
+For the year ended December 31 2022, there was no contingent consideration recorded in the Consolidated Balance Sheets.
+For the year ended December 31, 2021, contingent consideration had a fair value of \$1.7 million and is recorded in Contingent Consideration Current in the Consolidated Balance Sheets.
+There was no change in the fair value in the Consolidated Statement of Operations and Comprehensive Income for the year ended December 31, 2022.
+The change in fair value in the Consolidated Statement of Operations and Comprehensive Income for the years ended December 31, 2021 and 2020 was an unrealized loss of \$0.1 million and an unrealized gain of \$0.9 million, respectively.

+For the year ended December 31, 2022, no components were treated as compensation cost.
 For the year ended December 31, 2021, the components treated as compensation cost total \$1.1 million and is included in Other Current Liabilities in the Consolidated Balance Sheets.
-For the years ended December 31, 2021, 2020 and 2019, less than \$0.1 million, \$0.2 million and \$1.7 million were charged to the Consolidated Statements of Operations and Comprehensive Income.
+For the year ended December 31, 2022, there was no charge to the Consolidated Statements of Operations and Comprehensive Income.
+For the years ended December 31, 2021 and 2020, less than \$0.1 million and \$0.2 million were charged to the Consolidated Statements of Operations and Comprehensive Income, respectively.

-As described in Footnote 14, Commitments and Contingencies, the Company and the Zentrick selling stockholders reached an agreement for the early termination of the Zentrick Deferred Payment Terms and resolution of the contingent payments due for both the technical milestones and revenue targets.
+The Company and the Zentrick selling stockholders reached an agreement for the early termination of the Zentrick Deferred Payment Terms and resolution of the contingent payments due for both the technical milestones and revenue targets.
 On February 16, 2022, pursuant to the terms of the Zentrick Early Termination Agreement, the Company made a payment of \$5.6 million to the Zentrick selling stockholders and recorded \$2.8 million of additional expense in General and administrative expense in the Consolidated Statement of Operations and Comprehensive Income and is included in Other Current Liabilities in the Consolidated Balance Sheets as this amount was deemed probable as of December 31, 2021.